charleszheng44/openyurt/docs/proposals/20210310-edge-device-management.md

 ```
 #### 2. Device

-Followings are definitions of Device and related Golang structs:
+Followings are definitions of the `Device` CRD and its related Golang structs:

 ```go
 // Device is the Schema for the devices API